 What Are Hardcore Mobile Games?

-Due to the complex nature of hardcore gameplay, these games often require users to develop skills, invest in their characters or worlds, and overcome challenges.
-As a result of these complexities, hardcore gamers must play longer sessions to properly engage with the games of this genre.
+As a result of these complexities, users of hardcore games must play longer sessions to properly engage with the games of this genre.

-- Hardcore games boast the highest user time investment
+- In mobile gaming, hardcore games boast the highest time investment from users

 - Key elements in this vertical include combat, storytelling, quests, multiplayer gameplay, experience, and level progression

 - Hardcore gamers tend to expand their engagement beyond the game by joining communities to share strategies and tips